 - (b) Each: - 1.
 State officer and state department, and each departmental unit described in s.
 20.04. - 2.
-Authority, including a regional water supply authority. - Board. - 4.
+Authority, including a regional water supply authority. - 3.
+Board, including the Board of Governors of the State University System and a state university board of trustees when acting pursuant to statutory authority derived from the Legislature. - 4.
 Commission, including the Commission on Ethics and the Fish and Wildlife Conservation Commission when acting pursuant to statutory authority derived from the Legislature. - 5.
-Regional planning agency. - Multicounty special district with a majority of its governing board comprised of nonelected persons. - 7.
+Regional planning agency. - 6.
+Multicounty special district with a majority of its governing board comprised of nonelected persons. - 7.
 Educational units. - 8.
 Entity described in chapters 163, 373, 380, and 582 and s.
 186.504. - (c) Each other unit of government in the state, including counties and municipalities, to the extent they are expressly made subject to this act by general or special law or existing judicial decisions.

 This definition does not include any legal entity or agency created in whole or in part pursuant to chapter 361, part II, any metropolitan planning organization created pursuant to s.
 339.175, any separate legal or administrative entity created pursuant to s.
-339.175 of which a metropolitan planning organization is a member, an expressway authority pursuant to chapter 348, any legal or administrative entity created by an interlocal agreement pursuant to s.
+339.175 of which a metropolitan planning organization is a member, an expressway authority pursuant to chapter 348 or transportation authority under chapter 349, any legal or administrative entity created by an interlocal agreement pursuant to s.
 163.01(7), unless any party to such agreement is otherwise an agency as defined in this subsection, or any multicounty special district with a majority of its governing board comprised of elected persons; however, this definition shall include a regional water supply authority.